Code-Institute-Submissions/my-first-project-4/README.md

 I had to apply the word required before closing my tag.
 This proved to be succesful as now my sections show error
 "please fill in this field"._

+#### HTML Validator

+_I used this to correct any errors I had in my syntax by going to "https://validator.w3.org/" and choosing the option validate by URL.
+This allowed me to have a code that ran smoothly because of no errors.
+I did find this difficult at the start as my code wouldn't function until I fixed the code.
+Whenever, I tried to fix the code I found it was always a typo somewhere which was causing me problems.
+However, the main issue was my divs were closed properly or I had child elements closed after the parent.
+In the end fixing this helped me gain a better understanding of my code._

+#### CSS Validator

+_The CSS Validator seemed similar to the HTML validator as above but this I did find easier.
+However, I feel css code can be little less confusing than the markup I was using in my index.html file.
+I believe this was maybe due to the fact I had so many
+different sections classes and content areas.
+However, this was a benifit as it allowed me to make sure that I had used the css code correctly._

+#### GITHUB

+_I used github to commit my files so if I needed roll back to earlier stage and if I need to see where I have gone wrong it is easier this way.
+Using terminal on cloud9 I commited my files by first checking the status by entering command "git status" then adding my files using git add . and then finally when I can clearly see they have been submitted I would then use "git push" this
+allows my changes to be submitted so my site can be viewed online.
+However, to make this possible I had to first create a repository by going onto git hub using the link to be pasted into my terminal as stated earlier.
+Then once I had that online I went to my account section to click onto my project then go to the settings logo.
+I scrolled down to github pages and made sure source was master branch and save changes.
+This allowed my page to be viewed online.

+# Created and Edited by Michael Singh